 The current estimate is that B.1.1.7 represents about 1% of all infections in the U.S. Experts warn that the U.K. variant is most likely already too widespread to be contained in any specific state or region of the country.
 The CDC plans to launch a national surveillance program this month in order to better monitor the spread of variants of Sars-CoV-2 in the United States.
 Other variants, most notably from South Africa and Brazil, also appear to be more contagious and it seems inevitable that other variants like these will make their way to U.S. shores.

 “Mutation, “variant, “strain,” etc. - What’s the difference between these words?

 The term strain is only appropriate when referring to Sars-CoV-2, the virus causing the COVID-19 disease.
-Sars-CoV-2 is a strain of the wider coronavirus family, including SARS, MERS and less severe viruses that cause things like the common cold.
+Sars-CoV-2 is a strain of the wider coronavirus family, including SARS, MERS, and less severe viruses that cause things like the common cold.

 The term variant refers to slightly different versions of the Sars-CoV-2 virus that result from frequent mutations within the genome of the Sars-CoV-2 virus.

 Viruses are known to mutate very often.
 It’s kind of their thing.
 The SARS-CoV-2 virus acquires about one new mutation in its genome every two weeks.
-These mutations lead to variants of SARS-CoV-2 that behave slightly differently from one another, but still cause the COVID-19 disease.
+These mutations lead to variants of SARS-CoV-2 that behave slightly differently from one another but still cause the COVID-19 disease.

 Most mutations are either harmless or make the virus less effective.
 The mutations that led to the U.K. variant (23 mutations in total) have made the U.K. variant more contagious.